steveBaca349934/Airflow_On_K3s/steps-followed.md

 * redployed with helm
 * ssh into pod to make sure that these changes successfully took place

+### Debugging a partially built docker image
+* First do "sudo docker run -it <image_name> webserver"
+* Then open another terminal window and ssh into it

+### SSH Into Docker Container as Root
+* sudo docker exec -u 0 -it containername bash

 ### Deployment steps
 * sudo docker images
 * sudo docker rmi <old_image_id>